Combine Apache Kafka® and ClickHouse® to create data streams and visualizations

 1. Enter the Name of the endpoint - clickhouse-target.

-7. Under Managed cluster, select your data_storage cluster from the drop-down list.
+6. In Managed cluster, select data_storage from the dropdown.

-3. Enter the name of the Database that we created earlier - analytics_db.
-When you will activate the transfer on the next step, the Transfer service will create a table for the transferred data in this database.
+8. In Database, enter analytics_db — the name of the database you created earlier.
+When you activate the transfer on the next step, Transfer will create a table for the transferred data in this database.

 9. You don't need to specify any other settings for this scenario, so you can click Submit.